 At three of the five populations on Osoyoos Lake, and the populations at Vaseux Lake and Skaha Lake, this species is threatened by recreational beach use and development, and associated beach management activities.

 Short-rayed Alkali Aster Recovery Team.
 2009.
 Recovery Strategy for the short-rayed alkali aster (Symphyotrichum frondosum) in British Columbia.
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning